2-8-0: Preservation

 The Southern Pacific Railroad's locomotive No. 2562 was built by the Baldwin Locomotive Works in 1909, serial No. 29064.
 It is on exhibit in the Arizona Railway Museum in Chandler, Arizona.
 The locomotive and its tender are listed in the National Register of Historic Places, reference No. 09000511.

 The Atchison, Topeka, and Santa Fe Railroad's class 759 locomotive No. 761 was built around 1890.
 When active, it was used on the railroad's mainline between Chicago and the west.
 No. 761 is plinthed next to the historic Wickenburg, Arizona, train depot that is now the town's visitor center.

 Santa Fe class 769 locomotive No. 769 is currently on static display in Madrid, New Mexico, but is awaiting a future restoration to run on the Santa Fe Southern Railway.

 Denver and Rio Grande Western No. 346 is operational at the Colorado Railroad Museum.
-Rio Grande No. 318 is also on static display at the same museum.
+Rio Grande No. 318 is also on static display at the same museum, along with Denver, Leadville and Gunnison 191.

 Denver and Rio Grande Western No. 315 is operational and owned by the Durango Historical Society.

 The Colorado & Southern (C&S) narrow-gauge No. 60 is on display in Idaho Springs, Colorado, while C&S No. 71 is in Central City, Colorado.

 A Ks1 class 2-8-0, No. 630, is run and maintained in Chattanooga, Tennessee, by the Tennessee Valley Railroad Museum.
 In 2014, this locomotive participated in the Norfolk Southern 21st Century Steam program.

+No. 18 operating at the Arcade and Attica Railroad.

-In 1962, the Arcade & Attica Railroad purchased an ALCO-build locomotive from the Boyne City Railroad in Michigan.
+In 1962, the Arcade and Attica Railroad purchased an ALCO-build locomotive from the Boyne City Railroad in Michigan.
 The locomotive, now numbered 18, is billed as the last operating steam excursion in New York State.

 Three out of the four SC-1 hogs from the Lake Superior and Ishpeming survived being scrapped.
 Engine No. 33 has been restored by the Hocking Valley Scenic Railway, before being purchased by the Age of Steam Roundhouse in Sugarcreek, Ohio, where it operates today.
 Engine No. 35 has been on static display at the Illinois Railway Museum in Union, Illinois since 1985.

+No. 734 operating at the Western Maryland Scenic Railroad.